Client Terms and Conditions

 All clients working with Modern Law are bound by the terms and conditions which, coupled with your specific engagement, create the “client agreement” or “client engagement.”

-You are engaging Modern Law for representation in your family law matter.
+You are engaging Modern Law for representation in your family law matter, which includes any actions in superior court related to an order of protection or family court case.
+It does not include family law appeals, drafting QRDOs, or tax advice.
 Modern Law will be the representing firm for you in your case regardless of the lawyer who is assigned to work on your case, you can expect Modern Law to make staffing decisions that will provide cost-effective and efficient results, meaning that you can expect the Firm to call on the services of other specialized and talented attorneys, paralegals, secretaries, investigators, litigation, and clerical support assistants to help in you case, if it’s necessary.

 We will always communicate staffing decisions and you will always be a part of the team making plans and decisions about your case.

-Your agreement with Modern Law, and their representation in your case will begin after you have signed the engagement agreement/client agreement and paid the fees associated with representation.
+Your agreement with Modern Law, and their representation in your case will begin after you have signed the engagement agreement/client agreement, paid the fees associated with representation and discussed the client agreement with your assigned attorney in your initial meeting/strategy session.

 You have discussed your particular situation with the Firm and we agree that they will undertake this matter and work with me to achieve my goals and objectives by using its lawyers’ best judgment and skill on your behalf.
 We will have ongoing discussions about your case and you will be involved in the strategic decisions surrounding filings, settlement, discovery, and generally throughout the litigation or settlement process.